NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 ## AidaDomainOntologiesCommon

-A collection of top level classes most other ontologies reference as the highest level class.
+A collection of top level classes all Domain Ontologies reference.
 Additionally, there are also a few universal classes that include important properties such as the CanHaveNumericValue class.
 This ontology was created by individually selecting those class values and not from any other source of data.